 A place to live, work and visit.
 Again and again.

-This once industrial and port area, closed off to public access for many years, is now being opened up.
-The first stage of the Wynyard Quarter revitalization centred around Jellicoe Street opened in 2011 - and Aucklanders haven’t looked back since.
+This once industrial and port area, closed off to public access for many years, has now opened up.
+The first stage of the Wynyard Quarter revitalization centred around Jellicoe Street, which opened in 2011 - and Aucklanders haven’t looked back since.
 With a variety of restaurants, cafes and a healthy calendar of events, this area quickly established itself as a popular destination for both locals and visitors.
-Since then a wave of additional commercial development has taken off on the southern edge of the precinct, bordering Fanshawe Street.
+Since then, a wave of additional commercial development has taken off on the southern edge of the precinct, bordering Fanshawe Street.

-The next few years promise to be just as exciting, as a range of apartments and townhouses are built for future residents and new high-tech offices begin attracting workers in the centre of Wynyard Quarter.
-This includes a 600 seat theatre and a five-star hotel joining the neighbourhood and new parks and walkways will open up for visitors and local’s to enjoy.
+The next few years were just as exciting, as a range of apartments and townhouses were built for new residents, and new, high-tech offices began attracting workers in the centre of Wynyard Quarter.
+A 600 seat theatre and a five-star hotel have joined the neighbourhood, while new parks and an award-winning walkway have opened up for visitors and locals to enjoy.
 Just as the disused railway tracks outside North Wharf are a clue to the past, the new mix of buildings and public spaces are the beginnings of an exciting, new Wynyard Quarter.

-Panuku Development Auckland, an Auckland Council Controlled organisation is responsible for the revitalisation of Auckland Council's land holdings in Wynyard Quarter north of Pakenham Street.
+Eke Panuku Development Auckland, an Auckland Council Controlled organisation, is responsible for the revitalisation of Auckland Council's land holdings in Wynyard Quarter north of Pakenham Street.